esteban-andrade/AutonomousFireDataCollect/Interaction/README.md

 It will read data from the serial port `/dev/ttyACM0` amd it will wait from input from the user in order to start recording data.

 Once the user pressed the stop button it will terminate the data recording process.

+## Integration
+To integrate this open the `start-up` applications option in Ubuntu.
+Add the path to the filed to the generated executable  `integration` to the new option and add a valid name.

+Once the system reboots the application will start automatically.